ozkanpakdil/swaggerific/SETTINGS_FEATURES.md

 - [x] Certificates
   - UI: Settings > Certificates
   - Behavior: "Enable custom CA bundle" toggle and path field for CA bundle (.pem).
-Currently persists preferences only; SSL integration is a future enhancement.
+When enabled and a valid PEM is provided, HttpServiceImpl builds an SSLContext from the bundle and uses it for HTTPS requests.
+If disabled, default trust store applies.
+If "Disable SSL certificate validation" is enabled under Proxy, that takes precedence and uses trust-all (dev/test only).
   - Persistence: Preferences keys `certs.caBundleEnabled` (boolean), `certs.caBundlePath` (string)
-  - Applies: Future enhancement to have HttpServiceImpl use custom trust store when enabled.
+  - Applies: HttpServiceImpl client creation.
+PEMs with multiple certs are supported.

 - [x] Proxy
   - UI: Settings > Proxy